rafalh/dashfaction/README.md

     $DF Default Player Weapon: "rail_gun"
         // Ammo given on respawn (by default 3 * clip size) +Initial Ammo: 1000
+    // If true and server is using a mod (-mod command line argument) then client is required to use the same mod
+    // Can be disabled to allow publicly available modded servers
+    $DF Require Client Mod: true

 License
 -------